-- Early intervention to lower the risk of escalation with a Positive Behaviour Manager (PBM) if available. - Informing a PBM to work with the young person in class at a specific allocated time. - A period of reflection time Involving support staff or a PBM working with a young person outside of the classroom environment, but within the school environment, to address any social and emotional issues on a short-term basis to try to integrate the young person back into class or to catch up on work. - Restorative Justice' sessions wherein students are invited to complete guided reflective work following a particular specific incident in which relationships have been damaged through harmful behaviours.
+- Early intervention to lower the risk of escalation with a Positive Relationship Manager (PRM) if available. - Informing a PRM to work with the young person in class at a specific allocated time. - A period of reflection time Involving support staff or a PRM working with a young person outside of the classroom environment, (ideally The Hub if available), but certainly within the school environment, to address any social and emotional issues on a short-term basis to try to integrate the young person back into class or to reflect on behaviours, and to focus on specific work related to those behaviours and sometimes catch up on work.

+Restorative Justice' sessions wherein students are invited to complete guided reflective work following a particular specific incident in which relationships have been damaged through harmful behaviours.
 Students are directed to discuss the thoughts and feelings that lead up to harmful behaviour incidents in a non-confrontational, empathetic way, with the aim of encouraging empathy and insight into the thoughts and feelings of other people, to try and reduce the feelings that drive confrontation and aggression towards others.
+(There are two RSJ4S practitioners in the school).